mono/website/docs/about-mono/languages/csharp.md

 -   String interpolation
 -   Using static

-Experimental features that are being brainstormed for future versions of C# when using `-langversion: experimental` are also available:
+Following C# 7.0 features are supported:

+- Tuples
+- Out variables declaration
+- Ref returns and locals
+- Expression-bodied constructors, finalizers and accessors
+- Throw expression
-- Pattern matching
+- Pattern matching (limited to simple usage)

 If you want to limit the mcs compiler to be a strict 2.0 compiler, use the -langversion:ISO-2 flag, further options are available for each language version.

+Experimental features that are being brainstormed for future versions of C# when using `-langversion: experimental` are also available

 ### Specification